mcvaughanald/mcvaughanald.github.io/_pages/about.md

 I am a 5th year Ph.D. student in mathematics at Stanford, studying with [Richard Taylor](https://virtualmath1.stanford.edu/~rltaylor/).
 I previously did my undergrad at Harvard, and Part III at Cambridge.

-This fall, I am on the job market.

 My research interests are in algebraic number theory and arithmetic geometry.
 I'm broadly interested in the Langlands program, although I've been recently focused on p-adic automorphic forms, eigenvarieties, and Galois representations.

 I can be reached at firstinitial k lastinitial at stanford dot edu.